-This unique annual event will take place for the fourth time on August 7-19, 2022 in Horažďovice, Czech Republic.
+This unique annual event will take place for the sixth time on August 4–18, 2024 in Horažďovice, Czech Republic.
 Otakar Ševčík was a well-known string teacher who taught at major European and American schools in the late 19th and early 20th centuries, and to this day his method is considered one of the most sophisticated and comprehensive.
 Thanks to its all-inclusiveness, it enables all string performers to improve their playing.

 Please accept our invitation to this 13-day summer gathering, during which you'll meet up with extraordinary musicians, get the opportunity to learn more about Otakar Ševčík, the “father of modern string pedagogy” and, together with the other participants, experience unforgettable moments in magnificent venues.